 Two calls will be made during the year.
 The first is aimed at ongoing research projects which, through a grant from the research initiative, can add a Nordic dimension to their project.
 The second call is aimed at Nordic projects that intend to initiate practice-based research activities.
 This call is also research-based, but the projects should be practice-oriented and it assumes collaboration with working life actors in the Nordic countries.

-The first call is scheduled to be made before summer 2021, the second call will be made in autumn 2021.
+The first call opened on April 20 2021, the second call will be made in autumn 2021.

 Violence, harassment and other forms of vulnerability in the workplace are major societal challenges with serious consequences for individuals and workplace organisations.
 But there are major gaps in our knowledge about methods for preventing and stopping violence and harassment, protecting victims and being proactive in workplace environments.
 Research and evidence-based knowledge is essential to be able to develop new and effective measures to combat sexual harassment in the workplace.